jgdigitaljedi/heatmap/README.md

 HeatMap is a little heatmap visualization I put together for Angular.
 This project has a server.js for the sake of auto-task running and uses Mocha and supertest to test the endpoint.

+My thought process was to get the widget working with nothing but Angular first.
+Then I thought I could add the slider functionality with a framework just to have the functionality, add a pop-up to the heatmap squares on hover to show the actual value, then circle back and create my own slider widget if I had the time.

 ### Tech

 While HeatMap is just JavaScript/Angular, I used a few libraries for the server, task-running, and testing: